domiyanyue/my_notes/SYCLTutorials/SYCL_ApplicationExecutionModel.md

 ## What is SYCL Application Execution Model

-As the host part of a heterogeous computing model, the following must be clearly defined:
+As the host part of a heterogeous computing model, the following must be clearly defined in the execution model:
 1. How hetergoneous devices are represented?
 2. How to specify a device where certain kernel will be running on?
 3. What's the order of execution?